tomaarsen/SpanMarkerNER/README.md

 * [`tomaarsen/span-marker-bert-base-fewnerd-fine-super`](https://huggingface.co/tomaarsen/span-marker-bert-base-fewnerd-fine-super) is a model that I have trained in just 4 hours on the finegrained, supervised [Few-NERD dataset](https://huggingface.co/datasets/DFKI-SLT/few-nerd).
 It reached a 0.7020 Test F1, competitive in the all-time [Few-NERD leaderboard](https://paperswithcode.com/sota/named-entity-recognition-on-few-nerd-sup).
   * See this [Weights and Biases report](https://api.wandb.ai/links/tomaarsen/dm21vbbm) for training details.
-  * See this [Argilla dataset](https://argilla-span-marker.hf.space/datasets/team/span-marker-bert-base-fewnerd-fine-super) (username: `argilla`, password: `1234`) for inferences on real data.